 However, it’s possible that the “real worth” could be more than was paid.
 Or, it could be less.
 If you invest $10 in a share of stock, a year from now, it could be worth $8, $12, or the same $10.
 All investments are the same, in that you expect a return on the initial capital.

 Developing new products without customer insight is irresponsible.
 It’s poor stewardship to both the company’s shareholders and leadership.
 But that’s just the start.
 When products fail, companies fail.
+Time is lost, never to be recovered.
 When companies fail, factories are closed, and jobs are lost.
 Product failures are more than uncomfortable gate reviews.
 There’s a real human cost.

 Quite frankly, the monetary cost of effective Voice of the Customer tools is negligible when you think about it.
 It’s of little consequence when compared to both the upside potential as well as the reduction in risk.